dakom/awsm/README.md

 ## About

 awsm is a work-in-progress collection of crates for rust-powered wasm.
-The primary goal is 3d games, simulations, and other high-performance apps.
+The primary goal is 3d games, simulations, and other high-performance web apps.

 ## Crates